-In the Forest Tradition the ‘Meditation on Breathing’ is recommended as your main meditation practice.
-Next in importance is the Loving Kindness metta practice, but you could even make that your main technique if you chose.
+In the Theravada Forest Tradition the ‘Meditation on Breathing’ is a very popular practice.
+You can also do body sensation or scanning practice.
+Loving Kindness- metta practice, is highly recommended as well; you could even make that your main technique if you chose.
 Walking meditation is optional but recommended as a compliment to the sitting practice.

 Try to have a daily meditation practice of at least 20 minutes per day.
 Over time you could get it up to an hour a day.